Pete Suder: Biography

 Sučević emigrated from Serbia before the turn of the 20th century, and worked at a steel mill in Monessen, Pennsylvania.
 After three years, he sent for his Serbian wife.
-Eventually, "Bogić" Sučević changed his name to Mike Suder (1872-1952) in the United States.

 Peter Suder's twenty-year career in baseball began in 1935.
 He led the American League in grounding into double plays (23) in 1941 before his career was interrupted in 1944 and 1945 by his World War II service in the United States Army in the European Theater of Operations.